MPEGGroup/mpeg-pcc-dmetric/doc/README.about.md

 # General Information

-Reference software is being made available to provide a reference implementation of the MPEG 3DG G-PCC and V-PCC standard being developed by MPEG (ISO/IEC SC29 WG11).
+Reference software is being made available to provide a reference implementation of the MPEG 3DG V-PCC, G-PCC and V-DMC standards being developed by MPEG (ISO/IEC SC29 WG7).
 One of the main goals of the reference software is to provide a basis upon which to conduct experiments in order to determine which coding tools provide desired coding performance.
 It is not meant to be a particularly efficient implementation of anything, and one may notice its